BSc. in Mechanical Engineering

 A study in an environment that encourages directed and lifelong learning.

-A study in an environment which allows them to easily adapt to the real-life work situation.
+A study in an environment that allows them to easily adapt to the real-life work situation.

 Understand the role of the engineer in society.